honest comparison

 What if I run both in-person classes and online sessions?

 It depends on your operation, not the price.
-Junocal is actually $6 a month cheaper than OfferingTree at the entry tier, so the price question runs the other way now.
-The honest framing: for a solo online-yoga teacher with Zoom classes and a video library, OfferingTree is a closer operational fit despite costing slightly more.
-For a brick-and-mortar boutique studio with 1 to 5 instructors, pick-a-spot, term-based courses, and broadcast-claim waitlist needs, OfferingTree doesn't cover those needs at any price and Junocal is the right tool — and now also the cheaper one.
-Match the tool to the operation; the price difference is small enough that operational fit decides.
+Junocal is actually $20 a month cheaper than OfferingTree at the entry tier, so the price question runs the other way now.
+The honest framing: for a solo online-yoga teacher with Zoom classes and a video library, OfferingTree is a closer operational fit despite costing more.
+For a brick-and-mortar boutique studio with 1 to 5 instructors that needs pick-a-spot, term-based courses, and a first-to-claim waitlist, OfferingTree doesn't cover those needs at any price and Junocal is the right tool — and the cheaper one.
+Match the tool to the operation; price now favours Junocal either way, so operational fit decides.

 Does OfferingTree have pick-a-spot?

-No. OfferingTree does not ship the floor-plan-plus-spot-booking pattern.
-For reformer pilates studios where pick-a-spot is the core booking experience, this is a hard gap that no amount of OfferingTree polish or pricing can address; the primitive simply isn't in the product.
-Junocal includes pick-a-spot on every plan from Starter at $39 up.
+No. OfferingTree does not have the floor-plan-plus-spot-booking pattern.
+For reformer pilates studios where pick-a-spot is the core booking experience, this is a hard gap that no amount of OfferingTree polish or pricing can address; the feature simply isn't in the product.
+Junocal includes pick-a-spot on every plan from Starter at $15 up.

 Will my OfferingTree video library transfer to Junocal?

-Generally no, because OfferingTree's video hosting is native and the underlying files are not always exportable cleanly.
+Generally no, because OfferingTree hosts the video itself and the underlying files are not always exportable cleanly.
 Studios moving from OfferingTree with a meaningful video library typically re-upload to Vimeo or YouTube during the transition, then link from the Junocal booking page or storefront.
 The re-upload work depends on the library size and is the slowest part of the migration.
 For studios where the video library is large and core to the operation, this is one of the strongest reasons to stay on OfferingTree rather than migrate.

 Junocal is for boutique studios.
 What size is 'boutique' here?